dwest922/music_features_analysis_project/README.md

 - Create static and interactive visualisations with Matplotlib, Seaborn, and Plotly.
 - Present key findings about song features and music quality trends.
 - Maintain clear documentation for ongoing development and reproducibility.

+## Hypothesis
+The hypothesis of the project is that loudness has increased over time.
+It's known in the audio engineering world that there has been a "loudness war" increasing over the past few decades.
+This analytical project would be able to visualise this purported trend.

 ## Dataset